dkpro/dkpro-core/README.md

 DKPro Core is a collection of software components for natural language processing (NLP) based on the Apache UIMA framework.

-For more information, visit the [DKPro Core website](https://code.google.com/p/dkpro-core-asl/) (still on Google Code).
+For more information, visit the [DKPro Core website](https://dkpro.github.io/dkpro-core).